eyashiro/eyashiro.github.io/pages/careers-after-phd.md

 ---

+## 1-on-1 meetings to start you on the right foot!

 ### Are you approaching the end of your PhD or Postdoc funding and want to learn more about what it's like:
 <br />